Metro Meals on Wheels and the EBT Pilot Project

 · Produces extra revenue to expand our reach into our community.

-For further inquiries about the pilot project, contact Gus Tate at:
+For further inquiries about the pilot project, or volunteer opportunities contact Cheryl Johnson at: